johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 (53:33 - 56:55)
 Ruth: My mother was the homemaker.
 I prefer to say homemaker versus housewife, because I'm not a wife to the house, you know.
 That doesn't sound as good to me.

-I think a home, you're making a home.
+I think a home; you're making a home.
 You're doing.

 Tom: You kept everything together.

 Ruth: It's like when we moved, we didn't move our house.
 We moved our home.
 We took our home with us.

-Alexis: So I guess you guys, so as by your own words, you didn't have much of a social life while you had the children.
+Alexis: So, I guess you guys, so as by your own words, you didn't have much of a social life while you had the children.
 What was being empty nesters like for you then?
 Like this thing you spent almost all your time on, what did you guys, how did you guys adjust to that?

 Tom: I don't know.
-The kids are here until they were 28.
+The kids are here until they were twenty-eight.

 Ruth: Right, we had them around, but Uncle Chris, he kind of came home from work and went to his bedroom and that and got to the point where Pap said to me, you know, quit waiting supper for him, because a lot of times he wouldn't eat anyhow.
 So we were, so to speak, adapting to that while we were together.